nickgrealy/aws-sqs-backup/README.md

 2. Go to `Topics`
 3. **Create** a **new topic**

     Enter a new *topic name* (the display name is optional in our case).
 If you already have a repository something like **_repository-name_-topic** is a good idea.
-So for the *scm-sqs-plugin* repository we would use the *scm-sqs-plugin-topic*.
+So for the *aws-sqs-plugin* repository we would use the *aws-sqs-plugin-topic*.

     The new topic should have an *ARN* similar to `arn:aws:sns:us-east-1:{id}:{topic-name}`.